7coil/ytdl-music/README.md

 # ytdl-music
 An electron frontend for `ytdl-core` for YouTube Music.

+- Downloads regular music
+    - Does not download audio from Music Video
 - Embeds Song Number within Album
 - Embeds Album Artist
 - Embeds Album Cover